 A statement from the U.S. Patent and Trademark Office

 A trademark is usually applied to the goods offered by a company.
-A service mark is generally applied to services that are offered.
-Trademarks and Service Marks are essentially the same and often are jointly referred to simply as trademarks.
+A service mark is generally applied to the services offered.
+Trademarks and service marks are essentially the same and often are jointly referred to simply as trademarks.

-When your Trademark is registered with the United States Patent and Trademark office, your product or service lawfully may carry the ® symbol.
-This is the preferred method of trademark identification because if provides notice that the mark enjoys a federal level of protection.
+When your trademark is registered with the United States Patent and Trademark Office, your product or service lawfully may carry the ® symbol.
+This is the preferred method of trademark identification because it provides notice that the mark enjoys a federal level of protection.

 However, you can establish common law rights simply by using it.
 Under these circumstances, you should use the symbol TM or SM with your brand name, logo, or service as a sign of limited protection of your mark.
-You MAY NOT use the ® symbol since that SYMBOL INDICATES federal registratioN AND UNREGISTERED USE COULD RESULT IN DIMINISHED ENFORCEABILITY.
+You may not use the ® symbol since that symbol indicates federal registration AND UNREGISTERED USE OF THE ® SYMBOL COULD RESULT IN DIMINISHED ENFORCEABILITY.

 “Owning a federal trademark registration on the Principal Register provides a number of significant advantages over common law rights alone, including:

 - A legal presumption of your ownership of the mark and your exclusive right to use the mark nationwide on or in connection with the goods/services listed in the registration;

 - Public notice of your claim of ownership of the mark;